dimitri-rebrikov/tasmota_window_actuator/README.md

 # Tasmota based window actuator
 This project implements a [tasmota](https://tasmota.github.io) based windows actuator.

 The implementation allows steer the window both directly using buttons and remotely over the functionalities provided by tasmota (MQTT, HTTT, Web UI).

+In integrate the actuator into my [OpenHab](https://www.openhab.org/) environment, which is also described below.

 ## Circuit Diagram